Top tips to go green

 It's easy to be green - not only are you helping to look after our fragile planet, but it can often save you money as well.
 If you're looking for some inspiration on how to be more green, then here are some of our top tips:

-- Surplus food: lf you find you have bought too much food and will struggle to eat it before the 'use by' date, you can give away your unopened food using OLIO, the local food-sharing revolution, give it away using a community group, or donate it to a local food bank.
+- Surplus food: lf you find you have bought too much food and will struggle to eat it before the 'use by' date, you can give away your unopened food using OLIO, the local food-sharing revolution, give it to a Community Fridge or donate it to a local food bank.

 - Reduce your meat intake: Animal agriculture is one of the leading contributors to climate change - it produces more greenhouse gases than all of the world's transportation combined.
 Reducing your meat intake will lower your carbon footprint and help the planet.
 Whether you want to be a reducetarian, pescatarian, vegetarian or vegan, you will find these websites useful for providing further information and advice: Veganuary, Meat Free Mondays, Reducetarian, Vegan Society.

 - Grow at home: If you are able to, growing your own food is a great thing to do for a range of reasons; you get free food, it's a rewarding hobby with proven mental health benefits, you get to eat organic food which healthier for your family, you can put your compost to good use and you won't be using any packaging!